seantallen-org/credo/README.md

 Credo only works within a Linux environment.
 You need a Linux installation, be it native or via WSL 2.

+## Requirements

+You need to have Docker installed and running.
+The `docker` command should be available on your $PATH.

 ## Build

 To build Credo, you'll need a working [Pony](https://www.ponylang.io/) installation.
 Once you have that, you can run: